 This article defines invoice, sales receipt, bill, and statement so you can properly enter these transactions in QuickBooks Online.

-Invoice is a term used when you want to collect funds from your customers.
+An invoice is for when you want to collect funds from your customers.

 - It is a transaction you create to receive money from your customers.